 - Listen to and believe them.
-Allow them time to talk freely and do not ask leading questions - Stay calm and do not show that you are shocked or upset - Tell the child they have done the right thing in telling you.
-Do not tell them they should have told you sooner - Explain what will happen next and that you will have to pass this information on.
-Do not promise to keep it a secret - Write up your conversation as soon as possible in the child's own words.
-Stick to the facts, and do not put your own judgement on it - Sign and date the write-up and pass it on to the DSL.
-Alternatively, if appropriate, make a referral to children's social care and/or the police directly (see 7.1), and tell the DSL as soon as possible that you have done so. - If you are a member of staff, log the concern on CPOMs.
-Off site, CPOMs can be accessed by typing the following into any web browser: blenheim.cpoms.net
+Allow them time to talk freely and do not ask leading questions. - Stay calm and do not show that you are shocked or upset. - Tell the child they have done the right thing in telling you.
+Do not tell them they should have told you sooner. - Explain what will happen next and that you will have to pass this information on.
+Do not promise to keep it a secret. - Find out just enough to be sure of the need to refer, and keep any questions open rather than closed.
+Education is a referrer, not an investigative agency for child protection matters.
+An incident may eventually end up as a court case and children's evidence can all too easily be compromised by leading questions or repeated recital. - Write up your conversation as soon as possible in the child's own words.
+Stick to the facts, and do not put your own judgment on it. - Sign and date the write-up and pass it on to the DSL.
+Alternatively, if appropriate, make a referral to children's social care and/or the police directly (see 7.1), and tell the DSL as soon as possible that you have done so.